Wanna Parlay Promo Code ROTO - 100% Deposit Match Up to $250 & Win at DFS with MLB & More

 Here are some games on today's sports betting calendar that might be options for you to build your parlay lineup after using the Wanna Parlay promo code ROTO to activate a new account.

 In MLB odds for today, the Phillies and Braves clash in a divisional rivalry matchup and rematch of the 2023 NLDS.
-The Cubs and Astros made headlines in the offseason with their Kyle Tucker-Cam Smith swap and will meet for the first time, while two of baseball's best young talents meet as Fernando Tatis and the Padres visit Elly De La Cruz and the Reds.
+The Cubs and Astros made headlines in the offseason with their Kyle Tucker-Cam Smith swap and will meet for the first time, while the first-place Tigers host the Twins in an AL Central Sunday night matchup.

 Bettors can begin making parlays by checking MLB player props and have the chance to win big when they sign up by using the Wanna Parlay promo code ROTO to open an account.
 Sign up, get your 100% deposit match bonus, and start making your parlay picks on your favorite teams and players today.